Tanvir-Chowdhury/Basic-ML-codes/README.md

 # Placement Prediction Model
-Place ment prediction from CGPA and IQ of a student
+Placement prediction from CGPA and IQ of a student